Probing the topological character of superconductors via non-local Hanbury-Brown and Twiss correlations: Results and Discussion

-Shot noise cross-correlations have been calculated in metal/superconductor/metal hybrid junctions to study Cooper pair splitting, see Refs.~\cite{NSN,bignon,floser}.
-Shot noise cross-correlations for $s$-wave superconductor show linear behaviour ($\propto V_2$) in bias voltage range ($-V_1 < V_2 <V_1$) which has been predicted in Refs.~\cite{NSN,bignon,golubev,arXiv:2101} and also explained in Ref.~\cite{floser}.
-Shot noise cross-correlations vanish at $V_2=-V_1$ in transparent limit which has also been predicted in Ref.~\cite{golubev}.
-In the subsections below, we try to understand the reasons for the plots shown in Fig.~\ref{snv trans} (transparent limit) and Fig.~\ref{snv tun} (tunnel limit).
+Shot noise cross-correlations have been calculated in metal/superconductor/metal hybrid junctions to study Cooper pair splitting; see Refs.~\cite{NSN,bignon,floser}.
+Shot noise cross-correlations for $s$-wave superconductor show linear behaviour, which is $\propto V_2$ in tunnel limit and $\propto eV_1 + eV_2$ in transparent limit for bias voltage range ($-V_1 < V_2 <V_1$) as seen in Figs.~\ref{snv trans} and \ref{snv tun}.
+This has been also predicted in Refs.~\cite{NSN,bignon,golubev,arXiv:2101} and explained in Ref.~\cite{floser}.
+Shot noise cross-correlations for $s$-wave pairing vanish at $V_2=-V_1$ in transparent limit but vanish at $V_2=0$ in tunnel limit, which was also predicted in Ref.~\cite{golubev}.
+One understands this behavior by dividing the shot noise correlations into individual contributions to shot noise from local (either Andreev reflection or normal reflection) processes and non-local (CAR or EC) processes.
+In the subsections below, we try to understand the reasons for the plots shown in Fig.~\ref{snv trans} (transparent limit) and Fig.~\ref{snv tun} (tunnel limit) for HBT correlations via these processes for all pairing symmetries.